Ecological Orbits: Summary

 The book is divided into eight chapters, each of which advances Ginzburg and Colyvan's argument for an inertial model of population dynamics.
 It begins with an explanation of planetary orbits and population growth, and argues that an analogy between the two might be fruitful for theoretical ecology.
 Chapter 2 engages in the debate over whether or not ecology can have laws of nature akin to those of physics by comparing ecological allometries such as Kleiber's law with Kepler's laws of planetary motion.
-Ginzburg and Colyvan argue that ecological allomotries cannot be discounted as laws of nature on account of the fact that they are not always exceptionless, predictive, falsifiable, or distinguishable from accidental regularities as such concerns would also rule out physical laws.
+Ginzburg and Colyvan argue that ecological allometries cannot be discounted as laws of nature they are not always exceptionless, predictive, falsifiable, or distinguishable from accidental regularities as such concerns would also rule out physical laws.
 For example, they argue that physical laws are not always exceptionless because many are only valid under ideal conditions and they are never perfectly falsifiable because supplementary adjustments can always be made to prevent a complete rejection of the law.

 In chapter 3, Ginzburg and Colyvan outline how their view of population dynamics differs from conventional accounts which assume exponential growth or decline.
 While traditional accounts are based on rules governing rates of birth and death, Ginzburg and Colyvan's model starts by considering the energy consumption of individuals which underlies their ability to survive and reproduce and therefore determines population birth and death rates.
 This leads to a theory that is different in mathematical form to the conventional account, being a second-order differential equation rather than a first-order equation predicting exponential population growth or decline.
 According to this theory, population decline should exhibit accelerated death and population dynamics more generally should only be able to be predicted if both the growth rate and acceleration are known, analogously to classical mechanics which requires the speed and acceleration of an object to be known to predict its subsequent motion.
 Ginzburg and Colyvan present results from experiments by Larry Slobodkin on the starvation of hydras which showed parabolic population decline as evidence for their theory.